ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 pools.
 CT auditors can improve the value of their auditing by retrieving STHs from pools.

-HTPS clients send STHs to HTTPS servers by POSTing them to the well-known URL:
+HTTPS clients send STHs to HTTPS servers by POSTing them to the well-known URL:

     https://<domain>/.well-known/ct-gossip/v1/sth-pollination